-If you would like information about any of the Pastoral Care Ministries, please contact Laurie Weeda Human Concerns Coordinator, 794-0222, ext.
-16, or fill out the Pastoral Care Ministry Interest Form below.
+Thank you for visiting this website.
+For information about any of the Pastoral Care Ministries, please contact Laurie Weeda, Human Concerns Coordinator, 794-0222, ext.
+16, or fill out the Pastoral Care Ministries Interest Form.

 Cards of Concern and Crisis Meals

 This special ministry offers resources and support for those who are ill or who have lost a loved one.
 Volunteers make contact directly or by sending cards to express the community’s care and concern.
 Meals for families may also be provided to those in crisis.
 You will be contacted by phone in advance and may accept or decline, as your schedule allows.

 Communion Ministries is a ministry of visitation to the homebound and those in hospitals, nursing homes, recovery and correctional facilities to share Communion, Scripture and prayer.
 Opportunities to serve are scheduled in advance when possible.
 At other times, you will be contacted by phone and may accept or decline, as your schedule allows.

 To meet the spiritual needs of parents whose children of any age have died by any cause, no matter how long ago, the Diocese of Richmond now offers The Emmaus Journey.
 A faith-based, day-long, spiritual retreat for grieving parents offered by a team which includes grieving parents, spiritual directors, priests, deacons, and parish leaders, The Emmaus Journey offers parents a safe place where you can seek peace, comfort, and hope.
 Please visit https://www.cdrcmfl.org/emmaus-journey for more information.